 - How does hot desking differ from hoteling?

 - The benefits of hot desking

-- How to make hot desking work for your business
+- 7 best practices to make hot desking work for you

 Although very similar concepts, hot desking and hoteling are not the same.
-Hot desking is a desk sharing arrangement where employees can reserve a desk for the day, either in advance or onsite.
+Hot desking is a desk sharing arrangement where employees can reserve a desk for the day or hour, either in advance or onsite.
 Office hoteling is another flexible seating arrangement where employees reserve a desk for a set period of time.
 These are often longer-term reservations, for days, weeks, or months.

 The benefits of hot desking

-Hot desking is a flexible, cost effective solution for organizations looking to manage their space more efficiently.
-In today’s world of hybrid work, fewer folks are onsite each day.
-As a result, organizations have had to reevaluate their office space and optimize it to keep up with employee needs.
-This includes monitoring desks and how people use them as they return to work.
-Here are some benefits hot desking can bring to your employees and your business:
+Hot desking is a flexible, cost effective solution that allows organizations to optimize their space more efficiently.
+Today’s modern office sees fewer folks onsite each day, which means workplace leaders have had to get smart about their space to make sure it doesn’t go unused or wasted.
+Hot desks have become a big part of this solution, especially as more people return to work.
+Here are some benefits hot desking can bring to your employees and your business.

 - Flexibility.
 Hot desking gives people the freedom to work where they are most comfortable and productive onsite.
 Depending on whether you are 100% onsite or hybrid, implementing a hot desking policy gives people autonomy over what their daily work environment looks and feels like.

 - Collaboration and productivity.
 A hot desking policy can have a positive impact on productivity and collaboration.
 It encourages employees to change up where they sit–whether that’s with different coworkers, different departments, or even different floors.
 This helps folks have more cross-functional interactions and contributes to a better company culture overall.